-Although people talk about permission in a variety of ways, in email marketing it is something very specific.
-Permission is consent to receive marketing communication that is express and verifiable.
+Although people talk about permission in a variety of ways, it’s something very specific when it comes to email marketing.
+Permission is express, verifiable consent to receive marketing communication.

-Express means that when you asked for permission, your question wasn't tied in with another agreement, like a purchase or donation.
-A separate checkbox for "I would like to receive marketing email from XYZ company" is express and clear.
+Express means that when you asked for permission, your question wasn't tied in with another agreement.
+For example, a separate checkbox for "I would like to receive marketing email from XYZ company" is express and clear.

 Consequences Without Permission

-What begins as a single spam report can lead to aggressive spam filtering or blacklisting, which makes it impossible for some subscribers to receive any of your campaigns.
-It can even limit deliverability for other users and subscribers who use MailChimp or link to content on your domains.
+Spam reports can lead to aggressive spam filtering or blacklisting, which makes it impossible for some subscribers to receive any of your campaigns.
+This can also damage MailChimp’s reputation as a whole and negatively affect delivery for all our users.

-Another thing to understand about the whole process is that ISPs and anti-spam services sometimes share their records with each other.
-So, if you get reported to one, you could be blocked from others.
+Increasingly, ISPs and anti-spam services share their records with each other.
+If you get reported to one, you could be blocked from others as well.

 What You Can Do